Topics on this page

 - Double-click an existing real-time scan configuration to edit it (for details on malware scan configurations, see Configure malware scans).

-- Back up and restore ransomware-encrypted files: When this option is selected, Workload Security will create backup copies of files that are being encrypted, in case they are being encrypted by a ransomware process.
+- Optionally, select Back up and restore ransomware-encrypted files.
+When this option is selected, Workload Security will create backup copies of files that are being encrypted, in case they are being encrypted by a ransomware process.
+This option applies only to computers running Windows.

 - Click OK.